helgatheviking/Nav-Menu-Roles/readme.md

 == Changelog ==

+= 1.5.0 =
+* Switch to instance of plugin
+* Detect conflicts, add notice
+* remove some extraneous parameters

 = 1.4.1 =
 * update to WP 3.8 version of Walker_Nav_Menu_Edit (prolly not any different from 3.7.1)
 * minor CSS adjustment to admin menu items